malabasterr/WorryTimeApp/MYNOTES.md

 # Must Do

-- Time and duration need to be stored in a state
 - When saved time is reached, app navigates to 'start-worry-time' page
-- List screen to be hidden until 'start' button clicked
 - Timer added to list screen
 - When timer finishes, navigate to appropraite cleared/not cleared screen and delete any remaining worries
 - Add edge case for if a user does not input any worries at all